-Certification Plans and Master of Science Degree Plans
+Master of Science with Certification Degree Plans

 Prior to full or conditional acceptance into the College of Education and Human Development Graduate Program, students seeking initial certification and a Master of Science degree in Elementary Education or in Secondary Education must

 - meet all requirements of the College of Graduate Studies and pass the desired content area TExES Pre-Admission Content Exam (PACT).
 More information regarding the PACT can be found at https://www.tx.nesinc.com/;